 Child Abuse or Neglect: There are occasions when it may be necessary to raise concerns about a parent's or other care giver's ability or willingness to care for a child.
-Nurses are mandated reporters under the Abuse and Neglect Reporting Act (ANCRA) and are responsible to report any acts of physical abuse, neglect, or sexual abuse to the Department of Children and Family Services (DCFS) at 1-800-252-2873.
-Physical and sexual abuse are fairly clearly defined in the Act itself.
+Nurses are mandated reporters under the Abused and Neglected Child Reporting Act (ANCRA) and are responsible to report any acts of physical abuse, neglect, or sexual abuse to the Department of Children and Family Services (DCFS) at 1-800-252-2873.
+Physical and sexual abuse are clearly defined in the Act itself.
 Neglect, on the other hand, is less easy to determine, especially when a medically complex child is involved.

-It is necessary to document incidents of neglect including description of alleged neglectful behavior, dates and times.
-It is important to remember that if the nurse is in the home to care for the child, it is difficult to make a case for the parent or other care giver as neglectful since the nurse is responsible for the child during that time.
+It is necessary to document incidents of neglect, including a description of alleged neglectful behavior, dates and times.
+It is important to remember that if the nurse is in the home to care for the child, it is difficult to make a case for the parent or other caregiver as neglectful since the nurse is responsible for the child during that time.

-However, it can be considered neglect if, for example, the family care giver taking over the care of the child is intoxicated, fails to appear without notice, fails to provide the necessary care, or where the environment is unsafe or potentially life threatening.
+However, it can be considered neglect if, for example, the family caregiver taking over the care of the child is intoxicated, fails to appear without notice, fails to provide the necessary care or where the environment is unsafe or potentially life-threatening.

-In reporting abuse or neglect, nurses are responsible for providing specific information which is pertinent to the allegation.
-It should be understood that a report is only an allegation of abuse, or neglect.
+In reporting abuse or neglect, nurses are responsible for providing specific information that is pertinent to the allegation.
+It should be understood that a report is only an allegation of abuse or neglect.
 The designated agency for protective services (DCFS), not the nurse, is responsible for investigating the report.
 While as much information as possible is important, nurses do not have to prove abuse or neglect, only to report it when they suspect that it is occurring.

-It is also a professional responsibility for the reporting nurse to remain with the child who is believed to be at risk of harm, until the protective services worker or the police arrive after a report is made.
+With suspected abuse or neglect, it is also a professional responsibility for the reporting nurse to remain with the child until the protective services worker or the police arrive after a report is made.
 The nurse cannot legally remove the child from the home without the parents' permission unless the child is in need of emergency medical treatment.
 Only the police or designated protective service worker can legally take custody of a child at risk and, in a nonmedical but protective emergency, the police should be called.

-Abused, Neglected Adult with Disabilities: If you suspect abuse, neglect or exploitation of an individual who is 18 years or older with a disability and whose physical or mental disability impairs the ability to seek or obtain protection from same, call the Office of the Inspector General (OIG) 1-800-368-1463 whenever a call is made to OIG, the DSCC case manager and nursing supervisor should also be notified.
+Abused, Neglected Adult with Disabilities: If you suspect abuse, neglect or exploitation of an individual who is 18 years or older with a disability and whose physical or mental disability impairs the ability to seek or obtain protection from same, call the Adult Protective Services Hotline at (866) 800-1409, age 18-59.
+When a call is made to the Adult Protective Services Hotline, the DSCC Care Coordinator and nursing supervisor should also be notified.